 Prepping a Fresh Turkey

 You have two days from the purchase of a fresh turkey to get that bird in the oven!
-If you are starting with a fresh, or even a recently-thawed turkey, you may feel inclined to wash the meat before you begin your seasoning preparations.
+You may feel inclined to wash the meat before you begin your seasoning preparations.
 Resist the urge!

-If not properly maintained, cutting boards can harbor harmful bacteria.
-Cutting boards with nonporous surfaces, such as plastic, marble, glass, or pyro ceramic, are easier than wood to clean.
+Cutting boards with nonporous surfaces, such as plastic, marble, glass, or ceramic, are easier than wood to clean.
 The USDA Meat and Poultry Hotline recommends consumers use a nonporous surface for cutting raw meat and poultry.

 Temperature = 165°F